jupyterlab/jupyterlab/docs/source/extension/extension_dual_compatibility.rst

 use them to make checks in your extensions that will allow them to function in both JupyterLab and Jupyter Notebook 7 (and others).

+JupyterLab itself is a [provider](LINK) of many features through its built-in plugins, which you can read more about in the [Common Extension Points document](LINK).
+It's a good idea to use these extension points while you're building your extensions (and by doing so you're acting as the "consumer" in JupyterLab's [provider-consumer pattern ](LINK)).

 Testing for Optional Features .............................